hartwigmedical/pipeline5/batch/README.md

 * *Add the project as a dependency in Maven and implement locally*.
 If you just want to take advantage of the framework to run an operation that you define this may be easiest and quickest as you will not need to submit and wait for a pull request.

-In both cases you will need to create a new implementation of the `BatchOperation` interface.
-Make sure the operation name returned in the `BatchDescriptor` does not collide with an existing operation, and succintly describes your operation as it will be used to call it on the command line.

-A typical batch operation will download some inputs, do some processing and then write something back up to the cloud, but your operation may be different.
-The interfaces have been intentionally kept quite loose to allow the widest range of problems to be solved.

 ### Adding the Project as a Maven Dependency

 The artifacts are currently hosted in a GCP bucket and you must configure your Maven to find them.
 In your POM: